-Given the nature of physical education courses at Kenyon, individual studies are approved only in health and sports studies and only under extenuating circumstances.
+Given the nature of physical education and health studies courses at Kenyon, individual studies are approved only in health and sports studies and only under extenuating circumstances.
 They will be approved only on formal petition to registrar, the director of athletics, and the coordinator for physical education and lifetime fitness.
 Documentation of the circumstances justifying a proposed individual study must be included with the petition.
 Petitions without documented need will be declined.

-Individual studies in physical education are intended to provide the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
+Individual studies in PEHS are intended to provide the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
 The investigation, which is designed in close collaboration with a current physical education or health and sport studies instructor, may be designed to earn 0.13 or 0.25 unit of credit in a semester.
 Students may receive credit for no more than one individual study within the department, which does not count in the 0.5 PHSD credits allowable toward graduation.

-To enroll in a PHSD individual study, the student must:
+To enroll in a PEHS individual study, the student must:

 1. Complete the petition process through documentation of need and present the petition to the coordinator for physical education and lifetime fitness.
 After approval, the student must complete the following no later than the fifth day of the semester:

-2. Identify a member of the Physical Education Department willing to mentor the project.
+2. Identify a member of the PEHS willing to mentor the project.
 If the student is a varsity athlete, the student's coach or coaches may NOT serve as mentor.

 3. Working closely with the mentor, draft a detailed course syllabus, including the following: